mrmemes-eth/stephencaudill.com/source/blog/articles/2021/12-07-a-dream-of-what-might-have-been.html.md

 >
 > &nbsp;&nbsp;&nbsp;&nbsp;_Or does it explode?_

-Mr. Hughes wrote that some years after the [Harlem Rennaisance](https://en.wikipedia.org/wiki/Harlem_Renaissance), in the midst of the climate of Jim Crow America.
+Mr. Hughes wrote that some years after the [Harlem Renaissance](https://en.wikipedia.org/wiki/Harlem_Renaissance), in the midst of an America embattled by Jim Crow laws.
 While I can only imagine the frustration that this work was born out of, it does what great art does, and effectively conveys a feeling that resonates.
 To me, this speaks to the dream of a better future that we seem to have lost along the way to bringing it about.

-This sounds like a personal story of disappointment and loss, and it is.
-Fortunately, this is not the end of the story, but rather the setting for a more hopeful one.
-As always, more change is just around the corner.
+If this sounds like a personal story of disappointment and loss, that's because it is.
+Fortunately, this is not the end of the story, but a setting for a more hopeful one.
+And as always, [more change is just around the corner](/blog/2022/in-defense-of-jpegs.html).